University Archives Services

-Records Available in the University Archives
+Materials available in the University Archives

-The University Archives is proud to care for more than 500 linear feet of material documenting the rich history of this illustrious institution.
+The University Archives is proud to care for more than 500 linear feet of material documenting the rich history of this illustrious institution, including a collection of publications available in our reading room.
 From the personal papers of notable women such as Marjorie Merriweather Post and Eleanor Lansing Dulles, to the records produced by students, faculty and staff over 124 years, the Mount Vernon Seminary and College Archives sustains the memories of its graduates and serves as an abundant resource for future scholars.